 One thinks of bathing only to cleanse the skin.
 Bathing can activate the blood circulation on the body surface when cold water is used.
 A cold water bath works best, but if that isn't possible end your bath with a cold water rinse to close all the pores which open up when hot water is used.
 He also advises rubbing the body with a cloth after a bath to remove the dead cells.
 He says that using cold water on the scalp daily stimulates circulation and helps to prevent hair loss, reducing stress and migraine headaches.
 A steam bath opens the pores on the skin, speeds up blood circulation, helps to remove toxins through sweat, and reduces congestion in the lungs.
 The steam bath should be followed by a cold shower and a glass of water to drink.

 A steam bath is advisable only once a week.
 Also, soaking your feet in warm water relieves exhaustion and stress-induced headaches.

 - To relieve fatigue, sip (not gulp) a glass of water.
 This brings down the body temperature and re-moves exhaustion.

 - Cold water packs help to regulate blood pressure (please do it with proper guidance).

 - Damage caused by meningitis can be prevented by cold packs on the head/ forehead.

-- Cold bandage applied for 15-20 minutes on painful body surface will get help get rid of the pain.
+- A cold bandage applied for 15-20 minutes on a painful body surface will get help get rid of the pain.
 This happens because the cold bandage relaxes the muscles and improves blood circulation to the area.